II-VI Stock Shows Every Sign Of Being Significantly Overvalued

 Link: These companies may deliever higher future returns at reduced risk.

-Since investing in companies with low financial strength could result in permanent capital loss, investors must carefully review a company's financial strength before deciding whether to buy shares.
-Looking at the cash-to-debt ratio and interest coverage can give a good initial perspective on the company's financial strength.
-II-VI has a cash-to-debt ratio of 0.52, which ranks worse than 73% of the companies in Hardware industry.
-Based on this, GuruFocus ranks II-VI's financial strength as 5 out of 10, suggesting fair balance sheet.
+Companies with poor financial strength offer investors a high risk of permanent capital loss.
+To avoid permanent capital loss, an investor must do their research and review a company's financial strength before deciding to purchase shares.
+Both the cash-to-debt ratio and interest coverage of a company are a great way to to understand its financial strength.
+II-VI has a cash-to-debt ratio of 0.52, which which ranks worse than 74% of the companies in Hardware industry.
+The overall financial strength of II-VI is 5 out of 10, which indicates that the financial strength of II-VI is fair.
 This is the debt and cash of II-VI over the past years:

 It poses less risk to invest in profitable companies, especially those that have demonstrated consistent profitability over the long term.
 A company with high profit margins is also typically a safer investment than one with low profit margins.
 II-VI has been profitable 9 over the past 10 years.
 Over the past twelve months, the company had a revenue of $2.9 billion and earnings of $1.7 a share.
 Its operating margin is 12.34%, which ranks better than 82% of the companies in Hardware industry.
 Overall, GuruFocus ranks the profitability of II-VI at 8 out of 10, which indicates strong profitability.
 This is the revenue and net income of II-VI over the past years: